theAgingApprentice/icUnderware/aaAdmin/helpfulHints.md

 3. Type in the text you want.
 4. Click the ```select and copy``` button at the bottom of the page.

-# Markdown TOC
+# Making markdown lnternal links

 Making a TOC in Markdown files with working links to headings.
 The IDs are generated from the content of the header according to the following rules:

-1. All text is converted to lowercase.
-2. All non-word text (e.g., punctuation, HTML) is removed.
+1. All non-word text (e.g., punctuation, HTML) is removed.
 Exception to this is that you must leave one hash ```#``` at the start.
-3. All spaces are converted to hyphens.
+2. All spaces are converted to hyphens.
-4. Two or more hyphens in a row are converted to one.
+3. Two or more hyphens in a row are converted to one.
 Same goes for hash characters ```#```.
-5. If a header with the same ID has already been generated, a unique incrementing number is appended, starting at 1.
+4. If a header with the same ID has already been generated, a unique incrementing number is appended, starting at 1.

 # Doxygen ignores main.cpp